unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 > Replace `my-saas-platform-101` by your @unikname of type Organization.

-The command will tell with you its a success or will display an error message you can try to solve by yourself by [reading the section below](#what-to-do-when-it-doesn-t-work-2).
+The command will tell with you it is a success or will display an error message you can try to solve by yourself by [reading the section below](#what-to-do-when-it-doesn-t-work-2).

 Then, a uns.network **URL_Checker** service provider will crawl your website, within 72 hours, to check the verification package.